Walthamstow: Economy

 The historic central library on the High Street was one of many built with money donated by the Scottish-American businessman and philanthropist Andrew Carnegie, whose portrait bust can be seen on the exterior of the building.
 The library was damaged by a fire in 1982 but modernised and expanded in 2006–07.
 At the same time, a large plot at the corner of High Street and Hoe Street was set for substantial redevelopment as a retail space.
 This site was previously the location of the town's central post office and a shopping arcade built in the 1960s.
 Plans for the redevelopment of this site initially fell through in 2005, but work on a new cinema, flats and restaurants started in April 2013 and was completed in December 2014.
-As of 2019, confirmed plans will lead to the refurbishment of the town square, new homes in its vicinity and an extension of The Mall.
+As of 2024, there is current refurbishment of the town square and new homes adjacent to the 17&Central shopping centre which is being extended.

 The Walthamstow Beer Mile, also known as the Blackhorse Beer Mile, is an attraction consisting of a growing number of micro-breweries, and their associated tap-rooms, in and around Blackhorse Road and Blackhorse Lane.

 Transport

-Rail
+Railway

 Walthamstow is served by trains on the London Underground, London Overground and National Rail networks.